 Brochures are a great source to provide customers more information on what your business does, and the benefits you can provide them.
-You are able to communicate more information about your company, products or services.
+You are able to communicate more detailed information about your company, products or services.
 Using brochures as a marketing tool is widely accepted and builds credibility and your 'reach' in the marketplace - as long as it is done professionally.

 Take the time to be clear on what your marketing message is and why people should engage with your business.

 A good marketing piece is more than looking nice and having good images.
-The overall 'look and feel' should incorporate your logo colours, tag line, and be consistent with your website, business card, letter head, etc to add to your marketing suite of material.
+The overall 'look and feel' should incorporate your logo, brand colours, tag line, and be consistent with your website, business card, letter head, etc to add to your marketing suite of material.
+It's important to maintain brand synergy through all customer touch points.

 Once you have developed a professionally designed and printed brochure - maximise the use of it to generate leads and interest in your business.
+Refer to our list over the next page to for tips on how you can achieve this.